About Hiilawe Falls

 Even though Hiilawe Falls wasn’t an official stop for the horseback riding tour, the 4wd van that took us into the valley took the road that passed before the falls.

 Our driver at first wouldn’t stop for the falls, but later changed his mind and borrowed my camera to take photos for me.

 So perhaps if you do this tour, you may or may not be able view the falls and take your own photos.

-As far as I know, Hi’ilawe Falls is not administered by any official authority, but accessing its base involves crossing through private property.
+Hi’ilawe Falls resides on the Big Island of Hawaii.
+As far as I know, it is not administered by any official authority, but accessing its base involves crossing through private property.
 For information or inquiries about the general area as well as current conditions, you may want to try visiting the Department of Land and Natural Resources (DLNR) website.